nhuhth/Predictive-Analysis-Ecommerce/README.md

     * **Step 1:** Open and run all cells in `DP_FE.ipynb`.
 This will perform EDA, preprocessing, feature engineering, and save `Data/FE_reviews_train.csv` and `Data/FE_reviews_test.csv`.
     * **Step 2:** Open and run all cells in `FS_Model.ipynb`.
 This will load the processed data, perform feature selection, train, tune, and evaluate the model.

-5.  **Verify Outputs:** The results, including model performance metrics and visualizations, will be displayed within the `FS_Model_1.ipynb` notebook and should align with those reported in this README.
+5.  **Verify Outputs:** The results, including model performance metrics and visualizations, will be displayed within the `FS_Model.ipynb` notebook and should align with those reported in this README.

 ---